 But first, in case you're more into pictures than words, Three has created a video guide to its free Wi-Fi service.
 Check it out in the video below then join us for more in depth details.

-First off not every London Underground station has Wi-Fi access, but a lot do.
-Right now there’s 137 and that number is set to grow to 144 any day now.
+The first thing to be aware of is that not every London Underground station has Wi-Fi access, but most do.
+Right now there’s 150 and that number is growing all the time.
 For a full list head on over to my.virginmedia.com/wifi/station-guide, but before you can access Wi-Fi at any of them you need an account.
 That basically just means creating a password, which can be done either from three.co.uk/my3 or via the My3 app.

-That won’t immediately let you get fully online as first you need to open your browser, which will load a Virgin Media Wi-Fi page and from there select Three as your provider.
+That won’t immediately let you get fully online as first you need to open your browser, which will load a Virgin Media Wi-Fi page, and from there select Three as your provider from the 'Other providers' dropdown.
 You’ll then have to enter your mobile number and password.

 Accept the terms, hit submit and then you’re good to go, so the next time your train is delayed at least you’ll be able to check your email, keep occupied and stay in contact with the outside world.